stormblog/sircmpwn.github.io/_posts/2014-11-30-Porting-an-entire-toolchain-to-the-browser-with-emscripten.md

 title: Porting an entire desktop toolchain to the browser with Emscripten
 ---

+**NOTE: This blog post is a bit broken pending help from GitHub support**

 Emscripten is pretty damn cool!
 It lets you write portable C and cross-compile it to JavaScript so it'll run in a web browser.
 As the maintainer of [KnightOS](http://www.knightos.org), I looked to emscripten as a potential means